Course information and statistics

 You know your interest is finance, and at this point you are keeping your options open for your eventual finance career.
 The skills you gain during your studies will equip you both for a career in finance or further, postgraduate study.

 Are you looking for a career in finance and weighing up which aspects of the field excite you the most?
 This course will sharpen your understanding of the broad disciplines involved, from corporate finance to asset pricing, international finance to corporate governance.
 The jobs are there, and they’re both exciting and well paid.
 They also demand intellectual rigour and commercial acumen.
-Select this course and prepare yourself.
+Select this Finance undergraduate course and prepare yourself for your future career.

 Throughout your studies, you’ll focus on quantitative methods, enabling you to understand the cutting-edge techniques in use today.
 Core modules and options allow you to create a bespoke degree that matches your own interests.

 - Develop a strong knowledge of quantitative techniques

 - Gain the ability to learn and adapt new techniques in any field of finance

 - Understand how you can help senior management draft or deliver strategy